ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 | STATS @timestamp.min = MIN(@timestamp), @timestamp.max = MAX(@timestamp) BY user_agent.full
 ```

-This is good, but it would also be helpful, based on what we saw, to know the first country that a given User Agent appeared in.
+This is good, but it would also be helpful, based on our experience here, to know the first country that a given User Agent appeared in.

 Execute the following query:
 ```